Realdo Fili: Luftëtari

 On 5 January 2019, Fili joined Kategoria Superiore side Luftëtari on a 18-month contract with an option to renew based on his performances.

 Botoșani

 On 29 January 2020, Fili signed a contract with Romanian club Botoșani.

 International career

-In February 2015, Fili was called up for the first time at the Albania under-21 by coach Skënder Gega in the squad from home league Albanian Superliga to participate in for a 3-days mini preparatory stage in Durrës, Albania from 22–25 February 2015.
+In February 2015, Fili was called up for the first time at the Albania under-21 by coach Skënder Gega in the squad from home league Albanian Superliga to participate in for a 3-days mini preparatory stage in Durrës, Albania from 22 to 25 February 2015.

 In June 2015, Fili was called up again at Albania U21 by same coach Skënder Gega for the friendly matches against Kazakhstan U21 and Sweden U21.
 In the first match against Kazakhstan on 12 June, Fili was an unused substitute with Albania who lost the match 3–1.
 In the second friendly match four days later, Fili was able to make his U21 debut by playing in a 4–1 away loss against Sweden.